EXPERT ADVICE

 Fixing a toilet that fills up with water when it's flushed

-If you're dealing with a toilet that fills up with water when you flush it, then you're probably panicking every time you flush it and just hoping the water doesn't overflow!
-In this guide we'll cover everything from why your toilet fills up then slowly drains and home remedies to try and sort the problem.
+If you're dealing with a toilet that fills up when you flush it, then you're probably panicking, simply hoping the water doesn't overflow!
+In this guide we'll cover why your toilet might have drain issues and home remedies to try.

 Facing a toilet filled up with water in the middle of the night is never good.
 Imagine the impending doom as the toilet won't stop filling up.
 Panic will inevitably occur!

-To learn how to get to the root of your toilet flushing issues and how to fix them, keep scrolling.
+To learn how to identify your toilet flushing issues and how to fix them, why not read on?

 Why is my toilet filling up when I flush?